 - Eat a healthy diet and only drink alcohol socially, if any.
 Only drink on social occasions.

 - Drink three litres of water a day.
-To be safe, make it a gallon of water.
+To be safe, make it a gallon of water per day.

 - Read 10 pages of any book, though self-improvement is preferred.

-Let’s break down each of the rules of the 75 Soft Challenge rule in-depth.
+Let’s break down each of the rules of the 75 Soft Challenge.

 One 45-minute workout a day, every day for 75 days

-When it comes to the 75 Series challenges, the workout portion of the 75 Soft program often gets the most attention and fanfare, primarily because it’s the one rule which leads to physical changes and results that are easy to see in your life, not to mention takes the most time to complete each day.
+When it comes to the 75 Series challenges, the physical activity portion of the 75 Soft Challenge often gets the most attention and fanfare, primarily because it’s the one rule which leads to long-term physical changes and results that are easy to see in your life, not to mention takes the most time to complete each day.

-Unlike the big brother version of this 75-day challenge which requires two 45-minute workouts daily, this rule is simple.
+This rule is simple, unlike the big brother version of this 75-day challenge, which requires two 45-minute workouts daily.

 For this challenge, do one session, one day at a time, train for 45 minutes long for all 75 days, and save one day for active recovery.

-There are no specific requirements for your workouts, but one day a week for each of the 75 days must be dedicated to active rest, a fancy term that means an easy workout like walking or very light weights.
+There are no specific requirements for your 45 minutes of workouts, but one day a week for each of the 75 days must be dedicated to active rest, a fancy term that means an easy sweat session like walking or very light weights.

-There is no challenge requirement that states where you should work out, unlike the 75 Hard challenge program, which requires one outdoor workout daily.
+No 75 Soft challenge requirement states where you should work out, unlike the 75 Hard challenge program, which requires one outdoor workout daily.
 Just make sure to train for 45 minutes regardless of inside or outside.

 The 75 Soft Challenge is less about where you work out and the exercise and more about developing healthy habits.

 Eat well and only drink alcohol socially, if any

-The food plan of the 75 Soft program is not a strict rule, which many will find relief.
-It does not require you to follow a diet specifically.
+The food plan of the 75 Soft Challenge is not a strict rule, which many will find relief.
+It does not require you to follow a strict diet specifically.

-In the end, you know if the diet is healthy eating or not and if you break this 75 soft Challenge rule.
+Ultimately, you know if the diet is healthy eating and if you break this 75 Soft Challenge rule.
 So when it comes to rule #2, you decide if you are on track through self-discipline.
 No worrying about diets, cheat days, or cheat meals.
 Eat well and only drink socially, if at all.

-The big adaption of the Soft version of the 75 Soft challenge with this diet rule is the alcohol consumption aspect.
+The big adaption of the Soft version of the 75 day soft challenge with this diet rule is the alcohol consumption aspect.

-With the Hard challenge version, zero booze is allowed for 75 days.
+With the 75 Hard Challenge option, the rules say zero booze is allowed for 75 days.
 However, alcohol is allowed during the 75 Soft Challenge, but only to drink on social occasions.

-This means no drinking booze at home just for the sake of drinking for any of the 75 days.
+This means no boozing at home, just for the sake of drinking for any of the 75 days.
 Not even for one day.

-And maybe a note to add on this point; drinking socially should be approached carefully and sporadically.
-Drinking every day or weekend, even if only socially, can have many negative effects and derail your health goals and fitness goals for this 75 Soft Challenge.
+And maybe a note to add on this point; a drink socially should be approached carefully and sporadically.
+Drinking every day or weekend, even if only socially, could have many negative effects and derail your health goals and fitness goals for this 75 Soft Challenge.

-So even if it’s allowed on the Soft 75 Challenge, don’t use that as a green light to drink as much as you want.
+So even if it’s allowed in the Soft 75 Challenge rules, don’t use that as a green light to drink as much as you want.

 Drink three liters of water a day

-Instead of drinking a gallon of water daily on the challenge, which we see on the harder adaptation, 75 Soft Challenge only requires you to drink 3 liters daily.
+Instead of drinking 1 gallon of water every day on the 75 Soft Challenge, which we see on the 75 Hard Challenge adaptation, the 75 Soft Challenge only requires you to drink 3 liters daily.

-Drinking three liters of water daily is a bit less than 1 gallon, so this rule is another modification to the program, making it a bit more accessible to many who find the 75 Hard rules too extreme and need a better choice.
+Drinking three litres of water per day for 75 days is a bit less than 1 gallon, so this rule is another modification to the fitness program, making it a bit more accessible to many who find the 75 Hard rules too extreme and need a better choice.

-There is no specification with this 75 Soft Challenge rule regarding whether or not you must drink the agua plain or if powders are allowed to be mixed in as an alternative for your 3 liters of water per day.
+There are no specific rules with this 75 Soft Challenge rule regarding whether or not you must drink the water plain or if powders are allowed to be mixed in as an alternative for your 3 liters of water per day.

 Read 10 pages of any book, though self-improvement is preferred

 It’s odd, this rule is probably the easiest rule of the 75 Soft Challenge (75 Hard as well, for that matter), but it’s the one that most people decide not to follow.

-Reading ten pages of any book is a 75 Soft Challenge and 75 Hard Challenge program requirement that are not just about the knowledge and enjoyment of the book you are reading.
+Reading ten pages of any book is a 75 Soft Challenge and 75 Hard Challenge program requirement that is not just about the knowledge and enjoyment of the non-fiction book you are reading.

-Still, it’s also a rule reinforcing that the 75 Soft challenge requires daily time management and prioritization.
+It’s also a rule reinforcing that the 75 Soft Challenge requires daily time management and making time for your commitment.

-Especially for those who do not enjoy reading, this 75 Soft rule requires that you dedicate a portion to your day, every day, to read 10 pages.
+Especially for those who do not enjoy reading, this 75 Soft Challenge rule requires that you dedicate a portion to your daily reading 10 pages.

-There is a requirement in this variation of the 75 Day Challenge that states what kind of book you should read, unlike the hard 75 Day challenge, which requires the books to be self-help or self-improvement.
+There is a requirement in this variation of the 75 Day Challenge that states what kind of fiction or non-fiction book you should read, unlike the 75 Hard Challenge rules, which requires the books to be self-help or self-improvement.

-Although I recommend using these 75 days as an opportunity to challenge yourself when you read 10 pages each day, pursue self-improvement, and read those same books, the most important part of this rule is the 10 pages, not the kind of 10 pages.
+Although I recommend using these 75 days as a great way to challenge yourself when you read 10 pages each day, pursue self-improvement, and read those same books, the most important part of this rule is the 10 pages, not the kind of 10 pages.
 Non-fiction would also be ok here.

 Read whatever you need to to complete the daily requirement: fiction or non-fiction.
 Do what you gotta do.

 I did write an article about some great books to read during the 75 day program, which you can read here: